 Stevia is a small South American herb with leaves that contain unusual compounds called steviosides that mimic the sweetness of sugar without any of its negative effects on your health.

-As a sugar substitute, stevia benefits include the fact that it has zero calories, does not spike your blood sugar levels, does not promote candida fungal overgrowth in your digestive tract like sugar and may even have dental benefits by protecting your teeth from decay.
+As a sugar substitute, stevia benefits include the fact that it has zero calories, does not spike your blood sugar levels, does not promote candida fungal overgrowth in your digestive tract like sugar and may even help protect your teeth from dental decay.

-By comparison let’s look at what sugar does to your body and why it’s so important to replace it with stevia wherever possible.
-Also ahead are simple suggestions for using stevia in your food and drinks as well as the best tasting stevia extract I’ve found.
+Ahead is just why stevia is so good for you, simple suggestions for using it in your food and drinks as well as the best tasting stevia extract I’ve found.